-Under our plan, you will have one card for your Medicare and Medicaid services, including long-term services and supports (LTSS) and prescriptions.
+Under our plan, you will have one card for your Medicare and Texas Medicaid services, including long-term services and supports (LTSS) and prescriptions.
 You must show this card when you get any services or prescriptions.
 Here's a sample card to show you what yours will look like:

 If your card is damaged, lost, or stolen, call Member Services at 1-866-896-1844 (TTY: 711) right away and we will send you a new card.
+Hours are from 8 a.m. to 8 p.m., Monday through Friday.
+After hours, on weekends and on holidays, you may be asked to leave a message.
+Your call will be returned within the next business day.

 As long as you are a member of our plan, you do not need to use your red, white, and blue Medicare card or your Texas Benefits Medicaid Card to get services.
 Keep those cards in a safe place, in case you need them later.
 If you show your Medicare card instead of your Superior STAR+PLUS MMP Member ID Card, the provider may bill Medicare instead of our plan, and you may get a bill.
-See Chapter 7, Section A, page 139 to see what to do if you get a bill from a provider.
-The only exceptions are:
+Refer to Chapter 7, Section A, page 152 to find out what to do if you get a bill from a provider.
+The only exception is that you will use your Original Medicare card if you need hospice care.